w5xd/PacketThermostat/Commands.md

 to one of the 64 possible combintations of the 6 inputs being either on (represented by a one) or off (represented by zero.)
 The &lt;addr&gt; is hex and sets the position in the map of the next argument,  &lt;v1&gt;.
-Any number of arguments may follow, up to the limit of 8 of them.
-To fully specify the map requires issuing this command 8 times starting with, for example, <code>HVACMAP=0x0 0 1 2 3 4 5 6 7</code>
+Any number of arguments may follow, up to the limit of 8 mask entries.
+To fully specify the map requires issuing this command at least 8 times starting with, for example, <code>HVACMAP=0x0 0 1 2 3 4 5 6 7</code>
-and the eight one which looks like <code>HVACMAP=0x38 38 39 3A 3B 3C 3D 3E 3F </code>.
+and the eighth one which looks like <code>HVACMAP=0x38 38 39 3A 3B 3C 3D 3E 3F </code>.
 This example
-shows the first and last commands that sets up a map where the Packet Thermostat output wires are set to match its input wires (which is exactly what <code>HVAC TYPE=0 MODE=0</code> does.)
+shows the first and last commands of eight that would set up a map where the Packet Thermostat output wires are set to match its input wires (which is exactly what <code>HVAC TYPE=0 MODE=0</code> does.)
 All the values &lt;addr&gt; and &lt;v1&gt; through &lt;v8&gt; are all hexadecimal.
 This command is the only exception to the rule that input and output masks are